The Ultimate In Birding Tours

 On leaving the Cusco area we will pass through the ancient landscapes of that empire, with the towering peaks of the Cordillera Vilcabamba lining our route.
 Once away from Cusco, we begin to work our way through the arid intermontane valleys of the Apurimac, on our way to Abancay, which sits in the Apurimac canyon on the ecotone between the xeric habitats of the lower canyon and the semi-humid cloud forests of Bosque Ampay.

-Stopping west of the canyon, we shall explore some excellent cloudforest with a magnificent vista of distant snow-capped peaks.
-We shall search for two endemics, Creamy-crested Spinetail and Chestnut-breasted Mountain-Finch, both of which are somewhat numerous here before we enter the more species-rich humid forests nearby.
+Afterwards, we will explore the more species-rich humid forests nearby.
 Here we shall look for the endemic Apurimac Spinetail and the undescribed endemic ‘Ampay’ Tapaculo, both of which are quite common at this site.
 We should also see the endemic White-tufted Sunbeam, the lovely Great Sapphirewing, the endemic Coppery-naped Puffleg and Scaled Metaltail.
-In the late afternoon, we will continue to Abancay for a two nights stay.

 As dawn lights the canyon we are presented with the spectacle of towering cliffs and cactus-clad slopes.
 Our first target is the ‘White-tailed’ form of the Pale-tailed Canastero, a distinctive taxon and likely a separate species in its own right.
-We shall also find White-eared Puffbird, Crested Becard and, if we are lucky, ‘Hocking’s’ Parakeet; a recently described form that is intermediate between Mitred and Scarlet-fronted Parakeets.
+We shall also find White-eared Puffbird, Crested Becard and, if we are lucky, ‘Hocking’s’ Parakeet (a recently described form that is intermediate between Mitred and Scarlet-fronted Parakeets).

 As soon as we have found our targets we shall climb up to Bosque Ampay, a protected forest just above town.
 This isolated montane forest is a National Sanctuary and protects large tracts of Podocarpus, the only native conifer of Peru.
 Although species diversity is not high, the level of endemism is impressive.
-The forests harbour good numbers of the endemic Apurimac Brush-Finch.
+The forests harbour good numbers of the endemic Apurimac Brushfinch.
 The fields and scrubby pastures are known to hold the near-endemic Taczanowski’s Tinamou, which we should find if we are lucky.
 The forests here hold a number of less numerous montane species, including the remarkable Sword-billed Hummingbird, Andean Parakeet, an undescribed species of Taphrospilus hummingbird, Purple-backed Thornbill, Undulated Antpitta and White-browed Conebill.

 The scenery at the pass is dramatic and on clear days the huge ice-clad peak of Veronica and its associated glacier form a magnificent backcloth to our birding.
 Llamas graze on the slopes, tended by Quechua Indians whose lifestyle seems little changed since Inca days, whilst overhead we may see the bird that epitomizes the high Andes – the Andean Condor.